 'It was Carrington’s greatest wish to have a book dedicated to her work in English, so when Lund Humphries gave me the opportunity to publish a monograph on her I flew to Mexico City to ask her permission.
 That it was a British publisher made her very happy, especially when she saw the quality of their art books, but she had to decide about me still.
 This took many bottles of Tequila drinking and cigarette smoking into the night, countless conversations not about her art but about feminism, meeting special friends for approval, in particular the artist Alan Glass and countless other tests.
 I understood this to be my initiation into her world and into her trust, so I felt honoured to be put through such a rigorous vetting.
 Luckily I passed and spent the next two years flying back and forth from New York City to Mexico City and spent many hours listening to the stories of this fascinating and inspiring human being.'
 READ MORE

 We have only highlighted a handful of our books in this blogpost, and there are many more to discover!
-Visit our Women in the Arts collection to find more books and use code WHM20 at checkout to apply a special 20% discount until the end of March 2023.
+Visit our Women in the Arts collection to find more books.

 Barbara Hepworth, Sculpture with Colour and Strings, 1939/61.
 Image courtesy of The Ingram Collection.
 Barbara Hepworth © Bowness.
 Image © John-Paul Bland.